Lab handling • storage • calculator

 How long are peptides good for?

-Peptide stability depends on the specific compound, purity, storage conditions, and handling.
-The timelines below are general real-world ranges, not exact guarantees.
+Peptide stability depends on the compound, purity, formulation, storage conditions, and handling.
+These are general real-world ranges, not exact guarantees.

 01